stonemjs/docs/src/docs/architecture/paradigms.md

 })
 ```

-Feels like assembling an engine from scratch — but it's clean, testable, and no magic.
+Feels like assembling an engine from scratch, but it's clean, testable, and no magic.

 ## Declarative vs Imperative: Comparison